ihh/quaff/README.md

    -kmatchoff      No kmer threshold, do full DP (swapfile-heavy, v slow)

    -threads &lt;n&gt;, -maxthreads
-                     Set number of threads, or use all cores available
+                   Specify number of threads, or use all cores available

 </code></pre>